 RE:ENTRY MENTORSHIP PROJECT

-The RE:entry Mentorship Project provides supportive services, information, referrals, and mentor pairing for individuals returning to community from incarceration.
+The RE:entry Mentorship Project provides supportive services, information, referrals, and mentor pairing for individuals returning to the community from incarceration.
 These supportive services and personal guidance empower these individuals to overcome potential barriers and achieve their goals.

 Our Community Mentors are volunteers.
 They receive no financial compensation; they mentor because they care.
 Our mentors want to cheer on, empower, and guide participants towards success.